 Navigating the digital world

-Frank Rose speaks on the future of media and storytelling at film festivals, marketing conferences, and industry gatherings worldwide.
+Frank Rose speaks on the future of media and storytelling at film festivals, academic seminars, marketing conferences, and industry gatherings worldwide.

-He has given keynotes at ad:tech Sydney, Social Media Week, Sheffield Doc/Fest, and the Guardian's Changing Media Summit; lent his voice to debates at South by Southwest, Ars Electronica, MIT, and the Bay Area's Churchill Club; participated in speaker series at the likes of Google and Lucasfilm; addressed internal marketing summits and R&D organizations at companies ranging from Timberland to Unilever to the BBC; and spoken to film, journalism, and business students at Columbia, NYU, and USC.
+He has given keynotes at Genoa's Festival della Scienza, Sheffield Doc/Fest, ad:tech Sydney, and the Guardian's Changing Media Summit; lent his voice to debates at South by Southwest, Ars Electronica, MIT, and the Bay Area's Churchill Club; participated in speaker series at the likes of Google and Lucasfilm; addressed internal marketing summits and R&D organizations at companies ranging from Timberland to Unilever to the BBC; and spoken to film, journalism, and business students at Columbia, NYU, and USC.

 His key message, applicable to anyone in the business of communicating: How to navigate the digital world.
 Filmmakers, agency professionals, and marketers alike find his talks to be engaging, insightful, and inspiring.